Soraya Arnelas

 Soraya Arnelas Rubiales (/es/; born 13 September 1982), better known mononymously as Soraya, is a Spanish singer.
 Soraya represented at the Eurovision Song Contest 2009 in Moscow with the song "La noche es para mí", finishing 24rd with 23 points.

 Biography

 Early life

 Arnelas was born in Valencia de Alcántara, Cáceres, Spain on 13 September 1982.
 At the age of 11, she left for Madrid.
 She wanted to study drama but soon started working as an airline stewardess for Iberworld, where she travelled around the world.
 Apart from her native Spanish, she is also fluent in English and Portuguese.

+Arnelas has cited her father's eclectic vinyl collection, featuring New Age and 1980s futuristic dance music, as the primary catalyst for her interest in the genre.
+During her early career, she spent seven years as a resident vocalist in Ibiza, performing at iconic venues such as Amnesia and Space.
+She specifically highlights her collaboration with Brian Cross for the "Popstars" parties at Amnesia as a foundational period for her electronic sound.

 2005: Operación Triunfo and Corazón De Fuego

 Soraya participated in the fourth series of the Spanish television series Operación Triunfo in 2005 where she came second overall.
 Her début album Corazón De Fuego was released on 5 December 2005 produced by Kike Santander.
 The album got Platinum status.

 2006: Ochenta's

 On 21 November 2006, Soraya released her second album, Ochenta's.
 It was her first English language album.
 The first single was a cover of Italian singer RAF's song "Self Control".
 The remainder of the album was a mixture of 1980s cover versions and new songs.
 The song reached Gold Status in the Promusicae Digital Songs charts and peaked at number 1 on the Spanish Cadena 100.
 The second single from Ochenta's was a cover of Spagna's "Call Me".
 Ochenta's was one of the most successful albums of 2007 in Spain and achieved platinum after many weeks charting in the top ten albums chart.